OrlovM/crawler/readme.md

 Example:

 ```
-./crawler -depth 5 -n 20 -url https://google.com
+./crawler --startURL https://google.com --depth 3 --concurrency 20 -v
 ```

 Command line flags:

+--StartURL URL to start from URL to start from (default: "https://ya.ru")

--depth Depth refers to how far down into a website's page hierarchy crawler crawls (default 5)
+--depth Depth refers to how far down into a website's page hierarchy crawler crawls (default 2)

--n A maximum number of goroutines work at the same time (default 20)
+--concurrency A maximum number of goroutines work at the same time (default: 50)

--url URL to start from (default "https://clck.ru/9w")
+--verbose, -v Prints details about crawling process (default: false)